Are you looking for day trips from Tokyo?

 Also known as the Sea of Trees, it has a reputation of being home to ghosts of the dead in Japanese mythology.
 It is an interesting place for hikers and trekkers.

 1 hour flight from Tokyo (prices vary seasonally) or take overnight ferry from Tokyo’s Takeshiba pier.

 The ideal subtropical beach getaway with a lot of Japanese culture.
 You can explore the beaches, its jungle, waterfalls and hot springs.

 2 hours 50 minutes from Tokyo / 44-60€ one way / 1 transfer in Ome to Oku-Tama

-As the largest cave in the Kanto region, walk 800 meter into the cave where you will see a white Bodhisattva statue, interesting shaped rocks and a the limestone that is illuminated with colourful lights.
+As the largest cave in the Kanto region, walk 800 meter into the cave where you will see a white Bodhisattva statue, interesting shaped rocks and the limestone that is illuminated with colorful lights.

 37. Izu Oshima

 2 hours by ferry from Tokyo Takeshiba Port / 74-82€ (one way)